+States District Court for the District of Columbia or in the Federal District Court where the Interstate Commission's principle office is
-Eligibility for transfer;

-Collection of restitution and fees from offenders:

-Data collection and reporting;

-- The level of supervision to be provided by the receiving state; - Transition rules governing the operation of the compact and the Interstate Commission during all or part of the period between the effective date of the compact and the date on which the last eligible state adopts the compact; and

-Mediation, arbitration, and dispute resolution.

-The existing rules governing the operation of the previous compact superceded by this Act shall be null and void 12 months after the first meeting of the Interstate Commission created hereunder.

-Upon determination by the Interstate Commission that an emergency exists, it may promulgate an emergency rule which shall become effective immediately upon adoption, provided that the usual rule-making procedures provided hereunder shall be retroactively applied to said rule as soon as reasonably possible, in no event later than 90 days after the effective date of the rule.
+Interstate Commission's action is not supported by substantial 1 2 evidence, (as defined in the APA), in the rule-making record, the court 3 shall hold the rule unlawful and set it aside.
+Subjects to be addressed within 12 months after the first meeting must at a minimum include: 4 5 Notice to victims and opportunity to be heard: 6 b.
+Offender registration and compliance: 7 Violations/returns; c.
+8 d.
+Transfer procedures and forms; 9 Eligibility for transfer; e.
+10 f.
+Collection of restitution and fees from offenders; Data collection and reporting: 11 g.
+12 The level of supervision to be provided by the receiving state: h.
+Transition rules governing the operation of the compact and the 13 i.
+14 Interstate Commission during all or part of the period between 15 the effective date of the compact and the date on which the last eligible state adopts the compact; and 16 17 Mediation, arbitration, and dispute resolution.
+18 The existing rules governing the operation of the previous compact (e) superceded by this Act shall be null and void 12 months after the first meeting of the 19 20 Interstate Commission created hereunder.
+21 (f) Upon determination by the Interstate Commission that an emergency exists, it may promulgate an emergency rule which shall become effective immediately upon 22 adoption, provided that the usual rule-making procedures provided hereunder shall be 23 24 retroactively applied to said rule as soon as reasonably possible, in no event later than 25 90 days after the effective date of the rule.
+26 27 Article IX.

-Article IX.

 Oversight, Enforcement, and Dispute Resolution by the Interstate Commission.

-Oversight. - The Interstate Commission shall oversee the interstate movement of adult offenders in the compacting states and shall monitor such activities being administered in noncompacting states that may significantly affect compacting states.
+28 29 30 Oversight. - The Interstate Commission shall oversee the interstate (a) 31 32 movement of adult offenders in the compacting states and shall monitor such activities being administered in noncompacting states which may significantly affect compacting states.

 The courts and executive agencies in each compacting state shall enforce this compact and shall take all actions necessary and appropriate to effectuate the compact's purposes and intent.
-In any judicial or administrative proceeding in a compacting state pertaining to the subject matter of this compact which may affect the powers, responsibilities, or actions of the Interstate Commission, the Interstate Commission shall be entitled to receive all service of process in any such proceeding and shall have standing to intervene in the proceeding for all purposes.
+In any judicial or administrative proceeding in a compacting state pertaining to the subject matter of this compact which may affect the powers, responsibilities, or actions of the Interstate Commission, the Interstate Commission shall be entitled to receive all service of process in any such proceeding, and shall have standing to intervene in the proceeding for all purposes.

-Dispute Resolution. - The compacting states shall report to the Interstate Commission on issues or activities of concern to them and cooperate with and support the Interstate Commission in the discharge of its duties and responsibilities.
+Dispute Resolution. - The compacting states shall report to the Interstate Commission on issues or activities of concern to them, and cooperate with and support the Interstate Commission in the discharge of its duties and responsibilities.